 Opportunity to Take Part

-We aim to involve a mixture of patients, patient representatives, health professionals and researchers from across the world in these meetings.
+We aim to involve a mixture of patients, patient representatives, health professionals and researchers from across the world in the development of the lichen sclerosus core outcome set.
 If you would like to become involved in the CORALS project, please email email@example.com.

 Participant Information Sheets

 We have produced these participant information sheets in several different languages.